-On any Data Object it is possible to toggle the "collection" setting.
+On any Data Object it is possible to turn on the collection setting.
 This will turn the data object into a collection and make it possible to contain multiple data objects or forms.
-There really isn't more to it than that.
-However, in order to be able to take advantage of the feature you need to configure the Data Object in the correct way along with the rest of the application.
-See Patterns below for examples of how to use Data Collections.
+In order to be able to take advantage of the feature you need to configure the Data Object in the correct way along with the rest of the application.
+See Patterns and Uses below for examples of how to use Data Collections.

 Add a data collection to a task

 End users can create forms in a Data Collection if you configure the process to have the Data Collection as an output from a task.
-For the End User it will be possible to create and fill in "Form" several times.
-Each time the saved Form will show up in the Content Folder and Task Panel.
-This configuration will however require that at least 1 Form is created.
+It will be possible for the end user to create and fill in the Form several times.
+Each time the saved form will show up in the Content Folder and Task Panel.
+This configuration will requires that at least one form is created.
 The user will not be able to complete the task before this is done.

 Make a Data Collection optional to create

-If a Data Collection is configured to be "optional" the it will be up to the end user to decide whether or not 1 or more Forms should be filled in or not.
-This setting can be used to steer whether or not the app expects at least one form or not.
+If a Data Collection is configured to be "optional" then it will be up to the end user to decide whether or not one or more forms should be filled in or not.
+This setting can be used to steer whether or not the app expects at least one form.
 The setting is made on the Association link, the line between the Collection and the Task.

 Patterns and uses